rwaldron/johnny-five/CONTRIBUTING.md

 If you're interested in just writing tests to learn more about the project, check out the [tests](https://github.com/rwaldron/johnny-five/labels/Tests) label in the issues.

+Tests that involve temporal elements (e.g. animations, tones/songs) can be troublesome on certain hardware and can cause failures for Travis CI builds.
+These tests can be put in `test/extended` to prevent them from breaking builds.

 <a name="writing-docs"></a>
 ## Writing Documentation